What is Big Data and What Does it Mean for Marketing?

 These companies did not simply come up with commercials on a whim.
 They were looking for something that would work with their target audience.
 They used data to identify what worked and what didn’t work.
 Most of that data was collected through observations of the target audience behaviour.

 Once the Internet made it possible for brands to track that behaviour online, everything changed.
 We got the chance to track and store massive volumes of data.
 Marketing experts started seeing big data as “the next frontier for innovation, competition, and productivity.”
-They predicted that “big data would become a key basis of competition.
+They predicted that “it would become a key basis of competition.
 This would underpin new waves of productivity growth, innovation, and consumer surplus – as long as the right policies and enablers were in place.”

 So the big data hype was on its way.